ismail9k/vue3-carousel/docs/api/events.md

 # Events

-Events provides more flexibility to intercept carousel navigation changes
+Carousel events provide flexibility to intercept and react to navigation changes, offering greater control and customization options.

-## How To Use Events
+## How to Use Events

 ```html
 <script setup>